List of tallest buildings in Edmonton: 1960s–1970s

 A major addition to Edmonton's skyline came in 1966, with the construction of the CN Tower, now often called Edmonton's first skyscraper.
 The Canadian National Railway Company had sought to build a new station, and revealed their plans for a new civic centre project in 1962.
 Built in the international style, it was the first building to exceed a height of 300 feet, as well as 100 metres (328 ft).
 Built to overlook the old Canadian National rail yard, the basement of the tower formerly housed Edmonton's main passenger railway station until 1998.
 Almost twice the height of the Alberta Legislature Building, it was also the tallest building west of Toronto upon completion.
 The first residential high-rises in Downtown also appeared in the 1960s, with the twenty-storey The Churchill and the 27-floor Mainstreet Tower both built in 1967.

 Skyscraper construction increased rapidly in the 1970s.
 Work on the two-tower Telus Plaza complex (now renamed ATB Place) started in the late 1960s; the southern tower, AGT Tower (now Telus House Edmonton) became the tallest building in the city when it was completed in 1971.
 The complex was built to house the headquarters of Alberta Government Telephones, and continues to be used for telecommunication companies, as the provincial headquarters of Telus.
 The building's 33rd floor was home to Vista 33, a telephone and telecommunications museum, until 1993.
-The oil shocks of 1973 and 1979 encouraged more commercial towers in Downtown in the 1970s, such as Oxford Tower, TD Tower, and MNP Tower.
+The oil shocks of 1973 and 1979 encouraged more commercial towers in Downtown in the 1970s, such as 102A Tower (originally Royal Trust Tower), TD Tower, and MNP Tower (originally Oxford Tower).
 As with other North American cities at the time, these buildings were designed in the modernist style.
 Surpassing all of those in height was Edmonton House, an apartment tower that was the second tallest building in the city for most of the 1970s.